 Virtual assistants crunch numbers, edit documents, prepare presentations, do project management work, and perform any other task needed.
 You’ll need to be a quick thinker, computer savvy, and organized.

 However, there's no question that virtual assistant work is one of the hottest positions available to women on the hunt for home jobs for moms.
 There's plenty of competition, but also plenty of employment available for a career for a SAHM.

 Have a saleswoman’s touch?
 As a commission-based online reseller, you’ll be selling goods for others and getting a cut of the profits for doing so.
 It takes a bit of savvy and a convincing attitude, but chances are if you can talk a child into eating their peas and carrots, you'll do just fine raking in commissions.

 Most online resellers work for themselves.
 For more on how to get started in that venture, see our dedicated “online reseller” category below.
-If you'd rather not go that route, or just want to learn the ropes, partnerships with others are available via Upwork and similar platforms.
+If you'd instead not go that route, or want to learn the ropes, partnerships with others are available via Upwork and similar platforms.

 As such, you’ll need a sense of style, an understanding of what attracts people to websites, and knowledge of how people like to interact on the Internet.
 You’ll also need to know your way around graphic design software like Adobe InDesign.